BjoernKW/sleuth-zipkin-example/README.md

 6. Open yet another terminal and execute this cURL command: ```curl -X POST http://localhost:8080/```.
 This will yield this response: ```{"orderID":"1","customerID":"1"}```

-Now you should be able to search for distributed log traces under http://localhost:9411/zipkin
+Now you should be able to search for distributed log traces under http://localhost:9411/zipkin.

-This log traces will include Spring Cloud Sleuth trace IDs (for identifying an entire process) and span IDs (for identifying single steps in that process).
+These log traces will include Spring Cloud Sleuth trace IDs (for identifying an entire process) and span IDs (for identifying single steps in that process).

 ## Running the build